 Machine Learning

 Recall that the goal of the original 1950s Perceptron, one of the first ML algorithms, was to recognize images using a simple neural network.
 Success was elusive back then.
 Today, this is one of the shining stars of AI/ML.
 At least two things have changed since.
-First, neural networks have improved substantially, as reflected by the rapid development of deep learning and backpropagation algorithms.
+First, neural networks have improved substantially, reflected by the rapid development of deep learning and backpropagation algorithms.
 As mentioned before, algorithms also have their own history and thus continuously evolve.

 Second, and perhaps more importantly, (most) AI/ML algorithms are now fed millions of images, data points or text as initial inputs, thanks to pervasive digitization and the subsequent emergence of big data.
 Instead of having a group of programmers trying to code every possible case, algorithms can now analyze millions of data points or images to find patterns and anomalies and make predictions.
 How does this work?

 Note also the close correlation between the input data and the learning process.
-The fact that we have millions of data points or images at our disposal does not necessarily mean that we have captured all possible variations of the object or subject under consideration.
+The fact that we have millions of data points or images at our disposal does not necessarily mean we have captured all possible variations of the object or subject under consideration.
 Errors are thus a real possibility – even though ML is undoubtedly more capable than humans of finding patterns and making predictions from large-scale data sets.
 Black swans are indeed possible.
-So how do we detect such errors?
+So, how do we detect such errors?
 And how do we handle them when found?

-The latest ML developments spearheaded by deep learning, such as Google’s Alphazero, show that algorithms can also learn to play chess (or other similar complex games) without using external data.
-Instead, after being fed the rules of the game, the algorithm generates its own data by playing against itself (recursively, as it is known in computer speak).
+The latest ML developments spearheaded by deep learning, such as Google’s Alphazero, show that algorithms can also learn to play chess (or other similar complex games) without external data.
+Instead, after being fed the game’s rules, the algorithm generates its own data by playing against itself (recursively, as it is known in computer speak).
 Alphazero played over one billion games to train itself.
 I am not sure the human race has already recorded one billion chess games.
 Maybe.
 Not surprisingly, Alphazero is now considered the best chess engine in the world, albeit top chess Grandmasters had a mixed reaction to its accomplishments.
 Let us not forget that Alphazero uses tremendous computing power to achieve these results.
 Do not expect to use it on your own laptop soon.
 Moreover, Alphazero has yet to prove it can be as effective in other less deterministic domains of life.

 While undoubtedly significant, this development is critical to our discussion.
 Games have clearly defined rules that must be followed to avoid cheating.
 Such rules imply the existence of a specific governance structure.
 Those who do not abide by them must be penalized, disqualified or barred from playing.
 Game rules are created by humans who establish institutional arrangements to manage the game, mainly on a consensus basis, and preserve its integrity.
 Alphazero plays with these same rules but has much more computing power than any other digital engine.
 Regardless, it cannot change the game’s rules – nor does it have a vote in the World Chess Federation (FIDE).